fibo/fibo.github.io/_posts/2019-03-06-vim-tips-and-tricks.md

 - Move backward to beginning of word: `b`.
 - Move to end of word: `e`.

+Vim maintains a changelist for every document which you can see by invoking `:changes`.
+Jump through the changelist using
+- Go to older change: `g;`
+- Go to newer change: `g,`

 ## Wrap lines

 It is ok to wrap lines, add to your vim config